Ornamental plants often need special care and help. This is because ornamental features require extra energy.

 When to fertilize?

 The best time to fertilize Japanese Maple is early spring when the buds have started to push.
-By using a slow-release fertilizer at this time, you can be sure that your tree will get its nutrients by the end of the growing season.
+By using a slow-release fertilizer at this time, you can be sure your tree will get its nutrients by the end of the growing season.

-Do not fertilize with slow-release pellets later than May.
+Do not fertilize with slow-release pellets later than July.
 Otherwise, the tree may enter the winter in an active state and suffer frost damage.
 For the same reason, never fertilize in the fall or winter.

 How to fertilize?

 As I mentioned before, the best fertilizer for Japanese Maple is slow-release granules.
-It is important that the fertilizer has a nitrogen number of no more than 15 but at the same time no less than 10.
+It is important that the fertilizer has a nitrogen number of no more than 15 but, at the same time, no less than 10.

 There should be less phosphorus and potassium in the fertilizer than nitrogen.
 The NPK formula 12-4-8 is close to ideal.